Malvín

 Malvín is a barrio (neighbourhood or district) of Montevideo, Uruguay.

 Location

 Malvín borders Buceo to the west, Malvín Norte and Las Canteras to the north, Punta Gorda to the east and the coastline to the south.

 Economy

 The coastal avenue along Malvín is called Rambla O'Higgins and across it is Playa Malvín, the beach of Malvín; the area was once a very popular resort.
 Malvín is named after Juan Balvín.
 Over time, the expansion of the city resulted in a major building development in the neighborhood, which increased markedly in size to become one of the fastest growing areas of the city.
 The price per square metre in this area is one of the most expensive in the city (along with areas like Carrasco, Punta Gorda, and Punta Carretas).
-The barrio is includes the formerly separate barrios Malvín Nuevo and Malvín Viejo.
+The barrio includes the formerly separate barrios Malvín Nuevo and Malvín Viejo.

 The Isla de las Gaviotas (Seagulls Islet) is a relevant birdwatching site.